Blending Habitat Management Techniques

 How to Visit

 The area managed as young forest and shrubland is behind Scarborough Industrial Park along Manson Libby Road.
 There’s a parking area next to MDIFW’s barn on Manson Libby Road, and a smaller parking area near the intersection of Washington and Manson Libby roads.
-An observation tower open to the public provides a view of the marsh and managed upland area.
+An observation tower open to the public provides a view of the marsh and the managed upland area.

 Partners